georgematheos/vs-app-backend/api.md

 Adds an approved visitor for the user specified by `:listOwnerUsername` in the URL.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for the user specified in the url by `:listOwnerUsername`.
+Also note that the approved visitor must be a student, and the list owner must be a boarding student.

 #### Feathers command:
 ```javascript